-The policy highlights land within the settlement boundary as a location for residential or employment development, but makes clear that Scott's Lane Fields and other Local Green Space should not be developed.
-This is due to their intrinsic historical importance and recreational value as well as their contribution to the special interest and character of the Conservation Area.
-In addition, Scott's Lane Fields are designated as Local Green Space by Policy MME2.
+The policy highlights land within the settlement boundary as a location for residential or employment development, but makes clear that Scott's Lane Fields and other Local Green Space should not be developed, except for development meeting the requirements of Policy MME2.
+This is due to the intrinsic historical importance and recreational value as well as their contribution to the special interest and character of the Conservation Area.
+Scott's Lane Fields are designated as Local Green Space by Policy MME2.